-All planned absences to be reported to

-- Student Services - Any planned absence of three or more consecutive days must be requested in writing, normally at least two weeks in advance of the scheduled absence and include where and when the interview is to take place - Requests to be submitted to the Student Services Office for approval by the Undergraduate Grading Practices Committee.
+- All planned absences to be reported to Student Services - Any planned absence of three or more consecutive days must be requested in writing, normally at least two weeks in advance of the scheduled absence and include where and when the interview is to take place - Requests to be submitted to the Student Services Office for approval by the Undergraduate Grading Practices Committee. - Residency interviews cannot conflict with scheduled term tests.